Which of the following functional groups is present in all amino ... | Channels for Pearson+

 Understand the structure of an amino acid: Amino acids are organic compounds that contain both an amino group (-NH₂) and a carboxyl group (-COOH).

-Identify the functional groups listed in the problem: Ketone group (C=O), Aldehyde group (R-CHO), Ether group (R-O-R'), and Carboxyl group (R-COOH).
+Identify the functional groups listed in the problem: Ketone group (C=O), Carboxyl group (-COOH), Hydroxyl group (-OH), and Aldehyde group (CHO).

-Recall that the carboxyl group is a defining feature of amino acids, as it is present in all amino acids along with the amino group.
+Recall that the carboxyl group (-COOH) is a defining feature of amino acids, as it is present in all amino acids.

-Compare the functional groups: The ketone, aldehyde, and ether groups are not present in all amino acids, whereas the carboxyl group is.
+Compare the functional groups: The ketone group, hydroxyl group, and aldehyde group are not present in all amino acids, whereas the carboxyl group is.

-Conclude that the carboxyl group is the functional group present in all amino acids, making it the correct answer.
+Conclude that the carboxyl group is the functional group present in all amino acids, as it is essential for their structure and function.

 Watch next